 Don’t neglect a dental injury!
 Even toothaches require treatment as soon as possible to inspect the affected tooth/teeth and prevent further damage.
-Get in touch with us for emergency dental in Sunshine or western Melbourne on (03) 9311 1056 or click here to book online.
+Get in touch with Sunshine Dental Clinic for emergency dental in Sunshine or western Melbourne on (03) 9311 1056 or click here to book online.

 We are open 7 days a week including Saturday and Sunday from 9 am to 4.00 pm.

 Tooth pain has a wide variety of causes, from bruxism (teeth grinding) to cavities, gum disease, an exposed root, or even an ear or sinus infection.
 That’s why it’s important to consult both your doctor and your dentist if you’re having significant, consistent tooth pain.

 In the meantime, most over-the-counter pain medication can reduce pain and inflammation.
 A cold compress on the outside of your cheek may also help numb pain around the jaws.

 If you have the tooth, hold it by the crown and gently rinse any dirt away from the root.